Can’t Recognize Faces After Stroke? You May Have Prosopagnosia

 Coping with Prosopagnosia After Stroke

-If you or a loved one struggle with recognizing faces after a stroke, work with a neurologist for a formal diagnosis.
+If you or a loved one struggles with recognizing faces after a stroke, work with a neurologist for a formal diagnosis.
+Consider doing cognitive training activities that help you practice recognizing faces.
+The brain is highly adaptive and can learn with massed practice.
+You’ll never know what’s possible until you try.
 In the meantime, try to develop some compensation strategies that can help you identify close friends and family without needing to rely on faces.

 We wish you the best of luck on your unique journey!